trizzle21/15_game/README.md

 ![15 Puzzle demo](15PuzzleDemo.gif)

 Classic 15-puzzle built with React.
+I built this before AI was a thing as part of an interview and it really itched my programming itch.
+I've since then cleaned up the CSS, updated the packages and fixed the documentation.

 ## Getting Started